We would like to acknowledge that the land on which we provide care is the traditional territory of the Lekwungen and W̱SÁNEĆ Nations.

 Arts & Culture

-Known as the cultural hub of BC and possessing old-world charm, Victoria is called the most British city in Canada.
+Known as the cultural hub of BC and possessing old-world charm, Victoria has been called the most British city in Canada, but is also home to Canada’s oldest Chinatown.
 Music lovers of all varieties can find almost any music style ranging from the Victoria Symphony to Rifflandia Music Festival.
 The Victoria Fringe Festival, Belfry Theater, and many other performing arts venues make for a great (and sometimes interactive!) night out.
 For those with a more discerning taste, a morning at Butchart Gardens chased with afternoon tea at the Empress Hotel gives a decidedly tranquil and recharging experience.

 History

 Prior to the arrival of European sailors and mappers in the 1700s, southern Vancouver Island was home to various Coast Salish peoples.
 The city itself was incorporated in 1862, and its long and rich history is readily apparent around every corner.
 The world-famous Royal Victoria Museum is located on the inner harbour and hosts a series of fixed and rotating exhibits.
-Directly opposite are the neo-baroque BC parliament buildings, first built in the 1890s and home to the BC legislature.
+Directly opposite are the neo-baroque BC parliament buildings, first built in the 1890s and home to the BC Legislature.
 And then there’s the historic Empress Hotel, which was built in 1908 and is considered one of Canada’s grand railway hotels.
-Victoria’s Chinatown is the oldest in Canada, and the second-oldest in North America, and it continues to be a vibrant cultural hub.
+Victoria’s Chinatown is the second-oldest in North America and it continues to be a vibrant cultural hub.
 Around the city are a variety of sculptures, statues, historic sites, and castles that provide for endless exploration.

 Breezy (Brianna-Lee) Beaudry, Vancouver Island Site